96boards/documentation/mezzanine/audio-mezzanine/guides/advanced-guides/gpio_guide.md

 - [5v Grove Relay](http://wiki.seeed.cc/Grove-Relay/)
 - [5v Grove Touch Sensor](http://wiki.seeed.cc/Grove-Touch_Sensor/)

 > Note: We are using Grove Sensors for this example, but the same can be reproduced using regular sensors and the Level Shifted Low Speed Header.
+If you want to refer pin numbering take a look at: https://www.96boards.org/pinout/

 ## 1.2) Hardware Setup
 - Make sure SW2 is set to 5v